-a.
+- 5. Lineups.
+A lineup is a physical viewing of a subject or a photographic viewing of the subject by victims or witnesses in order to identify or eliminate the individual as a suspect in a crime. - a.
 An identification is unreliable and thus inadmissible at court-martial if the lineup or other identification process is so suggestive as to create a substantial likelihood of misidentification.
-Thus, the suspect must be viewed with other individuals of the same gender and race, and with similar physical characteristics and clothing.
+Thus, the suspect must be viewed with other individuals of the same gender and race, and with similar physical characteristics and clothing. - b.

-b.
 A service member does not have the right to refuse to participate in a lineup; however, the service member suspect does have the right to consult with legal counsel and to have legal counsel present during a military lineup.
 Right to counsel at a non-military lineup for all other categories of persons subject to reference (c) is to be governed by the Constitution and federal criminal procedure.
-OPNAV 5580/5 will be used to document the suspects Lineup-Acknowledgement and Waiver of Rights, which should be signed by the suspect who chooses not to consult with a lawyer or have one present at the lineup.
+OPNAV 5580/5, Lineup Acknowledgement and Waiver of Rights will be used to document the suspects Lineup-Acknowledgement and Waiver of Rights, which should be signed by the suspect who chooses not to consult with a lawyer or have one present at the lineup.
 This form is not used when the suspect requests the presence of a lawyer.